 TurboTax notes that “low personal income tax rates can be misleading; a lack of exemptions and deductions can raise the effective rate you pay.”
 Please keep that in mind.

 But wait…hasn’t this always been the case?
-No, before, due to the Military Spouse Residency Relief Act in 2009, spouses could change to the legal resident of their service member spouse, but would have had to established a physical presence in the state they want to become a resident of, and have an intent to remain in the state permanently.
+No, before, due to the Military Spouse Residency Relief Act in 2009, spouses could change to the legal resident of their service member spouse, but would have had to establish a physical presence in the state they want to become a resident of and have an intent to remain in the state permanently.

 In the case of the couple mentioned above, the spouse would have had to have lived in Texas at some point.
 Now, after this change, they will be able to claim residency without having to live there or have plans to move there in the future, as long as their spouse has residency in the state.

-Applies to Tax Year 2018 for Military Families
+Applies to Tax Year 2018 and beyond for Military Families

 Because of SCRA, The Servicemembers Civil Relief Act, service members can maintain their legal resident as they move around during their career.
 If they are from Texas, they will pay taxes to Texas, vote in Texas, and won’t have to pay taxes in the state they are currently stationed in.
 This tax change will allow the spouse to do the same.